 I had been wondering how to begin this new year in WINN, a year that everyone is hoping will be better than the dark and troubled year just past.
 Then, within days of each other, two gifts arrived – first, a photograph that my sister, Judith Sellers, had taken in her garden in upstate New York after the first winter snow, and then, a poem from my friend, Molly Frederick.
-The picture heads this post.
-The poem that Molly titled “Mysteries,” is here:
+The photograph heads this post.
+The poem that Molly titled “Mysteries,” is here,

 Who is red as a winter berry?
 Who is red

 He sings a cheerful song.
 I hear it yet.

 his feathers fluff and his crest grows thick

 and tall.
 His beak gleams bright with gold.